-- If the computer is working, create a backup DVD containing all the data files you want to save, and then remove the backup disc from the drive tray. - 2.
-Insert recovery disc #1 into the DVD drive tray, and close the tray. - If the computer works, click the Start button, click the Arrow button next to Shut Down, and then click Shut Down.
-Or, if the computer is not responding, press and hold the On button for approximately 5 seconds, or until the computer turns off. - 4.
-Disconnect all peripheral devices from the computer except the monitor, keyboard, and mouse. - Press the On button to turn on the computer.
-If you are prompted to choose between running System Recovery from disc or from hard drive, select Run program from disc, and then click Next. - 6.
-Under I need help immediately, click Factory Reset. - If you are prompted to back up your files, and you have not done so, select Back up your files first (recommended), and then click Next.
-Otherwise, select Recover without backing up your files, and then click Next. - 8.
+- 1. If the computer is working, create a backup DVD containing all the data files you want to save, and then remove the backup disc from the drive tray. - 2.
+Insert recovery disc #1 into the DVD drive tray, and close the tray. - If the computer works, tap the Start button, tap the Arrow button next to Shut Down, and then tap Shut Down.
+Or, if the computer is not responding, press and hold the Power button for approximately 5 seconds, or until the computer turns off. - 4.
+Disconnect all peripheral devices from the computer except the keyboard and mouse. - Press the Power button to turn on the computer.
+If you are prompted to choose between running System Recovery from disc or from hard drive, tap Run program from disc, and then tap Next. - 6.
+Under I need help immediately, tap Factory Reset. - If you are prompted to back up your files, and you have not done so, tap Back up your files first (recommended), and then tap Next.
+Otherwise, tap Recover without backing up your files, and then tap Next. - 8.
 If you are prompted to insert the next recovery disc, do so. - 9.
 When the Recovery Manager is finished, remove all recovery discs from the system. - 10.
-Click Finish to restart the computer.
+Tap Finish to restart the computer.